 The Evidence Effect

-Read the second post in our Evidence Effect series
+Read the third post in our Evidence Effect series

 Evidence in action

 The Evidence Effect highlights examples of life-changing programs that warrant more attention, investment, and consideration for scaling.
-Explore the examples below, drawn from more than 1,200 completed randomized evaluations led by researchers in the J-PAL network.
+Explore them below, drawn from more than 1,200 completed randomized evaluations led by researchers in our network.

 Rethink microcredit for greater impacts